Universal Non-Invertible Symmetries: Relationship to Condensation Defects

 On the other hand, an indecomposable module category of $\Rep(\G0)$ provides the information for performing a generalized gauging of a 2d topological system carrying $\Rep(\G0)$ categorical symmetry.
 Consequently, any minimal 2d TQFT with $\G0$ 0-form symmetry is obtained by performing a generalized gauging of the trivial 2d TQFT equipped with $\Rep(\G0)$ categorical symmetry.

-We can also take the 2d topological system appearing in the previous paragraph to be the identity two-dimensional defect in a $d$-dimensional QFT $\fT/\G0$ obtained by gauging $\G0$ 0-form symmetry of a $d$-dimensional QFT $\fT$.
-The Wilson line defects in $\fT/\G0$ coming from this $\G0$ gauging naturally equip the identity two-dimensional defect of $\fT/\G0$ with $\Rep(\G0)$ categorical symmetry.
+We can also take the 2d topological system appearing in the previous paragraph to be the identity 2d defect in a $d$-dimensional QFT $\fT/\G0$ obtained by gauging $\G0$ 0-form symmetry of a $d$-dimensional QFT $\fT$.
+The Wilson line defects in $\fT/\G0$ coming from this $\G0$ gauging naturally equip the identity 2d defect of $\fT/\G0$ with $\Rep(\G0)$ categorical symmetry.

 Hence, any two-dimensional condensation defect arising from gauging this $\Rep(\G0)$ categorical symmetry is identified with an indecomposable module category for $\Vec_{\G0}$, which in turn is identified with a minimal 2d TQFT carrying $\G0$ 0-form symmetry.
-Hence, any two-dimensional defect in the 2-category $\cC_2^{\G0}=\TwoRep(\G0)$ of dual symmetries obtained by $\G0$ 0-form gauging is a condensation defect.
+Hence, any 2d defect in the 2-category $\cC_2^{\G0}=\TwoRep(\G0)$ of dual symmetries obtained by $\G0$ 0-form gauging is a condensation defect.